honzalilak/nette-money-input/README.md

 # Disclaimer
 As support for multi-control inputs in Nette is not really rich, this component have some limitations:
 * There is hardcoded rendering for Bootstrap3, you are not force to use it, but the structure of elements and classes attached to it are hardcoded.
-If you wand to use your own "skin" you can use:
+If you want to use your own "skin" you can use:
  * Methods `getAmountControlPrototype()` and `getCurrencyControlPrototype()` to reach input and select elements.
  * CSS classes `moneyInputControlContainer`, `moneyInputAmountContainer` and `moneyInputCurrencyContainer` to adjust placement of inputs.
-* There is also limitation in `addRule()` there is support for:
+* There is also limitation in `addRule()` there is support only for:
  * `Form::FILLED` and `Form::REQUIRED` - You can also use `setRequired()`.
  * and `Form::RANGE` - But there is no support for currencies.
 Its recommended to use it for positive / negative limitation only.